drashland/drash/README.md

 Installation instructions can be found here: [https://deno.land/](https://deno.land/)

-### Step 2 of 6: Make Your App Directory And Download Drash
+### Step 2 of 6: Create Your App Directory And Download Drash

 ```
 $ mkdir app